RiRifree7/Let-It-Rain-Tropical-Nursery/README.md

-# The Potter's Touch School Of Arts
+# Let It Rain Tropical Nursery
 I created this project as a final for my Intro to Web Developement training.

 I will demonstrate what I have learned throughout the entire fourteen weeks.